Bodies

 hye-ja paek

-When one thinks of the psychological archetypes that best embody the concept of strength, it is no surprise that one of the traits greatest bearers is the Mother.
-For reasons of both great fear and great love, the Mother is often the one compelled to carry not just the weight of their own world but rather the weight of everyone else’s within the family.
-As such, it is no mystery who Sena inherited her Atlas complex from.
+When one thinks of the psychological archetypes that best embody the concept of strength, it is no surprise that one of the traits greatest exemplars is that of the Mother.
+For reasons of both great fear and great love, the Mother is often the one compelled to carry not just the weight of their own world but rather the weight of the Family’s.
+It is no great mystery who Sena inherited her Atlas complex from.

-However, Hye-ja is no Atlas, no Mother, no archetype, she is just a person.
-And like any person, her strength, as great as it might be, has limits.
-In the wake of her son’s death she is crushed by the weight of all that she has carried.
-The damage is absolute.
-It extends all the way down into even the most primal foundations that prop a person up against that imperceptible and unbearable lightness of being.
+But Hye-ja is no Atlas, no Mother, no archetype.
+She is just a person and like any person, her strength, as great as it may be, has limits.
+It is from her son’s death where she encounters hers.
+Crushed under the weight of it all, as every single thing simply becomes too much to bear, the damage done is absolute and complete.
+It extends all the way down into herself, shattering some of the most primal foundations that manage to prop a person up against that imperceptible and unbearable lightness of being.

-As Max’s passing is still somewhat recent, the dust of this collapse is still settling within herself but in its haze a silhouette is starting to take shape, faint, staticky, and by its lack of definition, to Hye-ja it is terrifying.
-Slowly, as she is forced to continue going through the mundane Motions of life, whether its grocery shopping or sitting on the couch watching tv, she can’t help but think that, just around the corner, there is someone or something out to get her.
+As Max’s passing is still somewhat recent, the dust of this collapse is still settling within herself but in its haze a form is starting to take shape.
+Faint, staticky, and seeming to be defined by its own emptiness, its silhouette terrifies Hye-ja.
+Constantly around her but always just out of her own sight.
+As she is forced to continue going through the mundane Motions of life, she can’t help but think that it lies in wait and just around the corner.

-Raised to be self-contained and bare suffering in silence, she does a good job at appearing fine but here and there, something slips out, worrying those around her.
-Despite Sena’s insistence, she will not seek psychological help and so, resigned by the love a child can only have for their parent, Sena shoulders another thing to carry too.
+Raised to be self-contained and bare suffering in silence, she does a relatively good job at maintaining the illusion of being ‘fine’ but here and there, something slips out, an odd word or gesture that raises eyebrows and instills worry in those around her.
+Despite Sena’s insistence, she will not seek psychological help and so, resigned by the love a child can only have for their parent, Sena simply does her best to shoulder this too.

-There will be no singular resolution to this, no tear-filled confrontation that solves all of these issues.
-It is a life contending with death and everyone’s answer to it can only be their own.
+There will be hope to her story but no clear and singular resolution, no tear-filled confrontation that solves all of these issues.
+It is a life contending with death and everyone’s answer to it can only ever be their own.

 Sang-wook paek

-Sang-Wook is a smart man but he has always struggled with understanding.
-He can tell you how it is that a thing functions, how it is the heart that is the organ responsible for bringing oxygen to the tissue and carries metabolic waste to the lungs, but he could not tell you why it breaks.
-What a ridiculous question he would say.
-After all, if it breaks doesn’t that mean it stops functioning and if it stops functioning then doesn’t that mean you are dead?
+Sang-Wook is a smart man.
+He can tell you how it is that a thing functions, he can describe how the heart is the organ responsible for bringing oxygen to the tissue and carries metabolic waste to the lungs but he is not yet a wise man.
+He could not tell you how that same heart breaks.
+What a ridiculous thought he would seethe quietly to himself.
+How can a heart break?
+Do you mean a heart attack?
+Arrhythmia?
+A heart does not break, it ceases to function.

-And while he doesn’t understand why it is that Sena could pursue such an unstable, unwise career, sometimes, as he sees the look on her face as she moves in a space that seems both here and elsewhere, his silent war against the world ceases as he can’t help but Move with her.
+And while he doesn’t understand why it is that Sena could pursue such an unstable, unwise career, as he sees the look on her face as she moves in a space that seems to be both here and elsewhere, his war against the world ceases and he can’t help but wonder if he will fall apart in its silence.

 CONOR MARTIN

-From the grand banquet halls of a wedding to the confines of a cramped apartment, it’s ten minutes after Conor enters a room full of people, no matter the size of the crowd or the room, that all within begin to feel a quiet change.
-The laugh of a neighbor, once thought obnoxious and shrill, takes on a certain charm now and chimes in a high champagne falsetto.
-Cups take on a certain satisfying heft and, whether filled with water or wine, the contents are smooth and quench more than just dehydration.
-Stilted observations about the weather and its effect on the traffic become captivating epics as man struggles against nature and those who hear in it delight and spin the threads of their own everyday heroics.
-The lighting stays the same but everything becomes clearer and everyone sees there was only ever more reason to love the stranger than fear them.
+Whether it is the grand banquet halls of a wedding or the confines of a cramped apartment, it is ten minutes after Conor enters a room full of people that all within begin to feel a quiet change.
+The laugh of a neighbor, once thought obnoxious and shrill, takes on a certain champagne falsetto charm.
+Cups adopt a satisfying heft and their contents, whether filled with water or wine, seem smoother than before and able to quench something more than just mere thirst.
+Stilted observations about the weather and its effect on the traffic adopt the lilt of captivating epics as man struggles against nature and those who hear in it delight and spin the threads of their own everyday heroics.
+Somehow, while the lighting has stayed the same, everything becomes clearer and everyone remembers that there was only ever more reason to love the stranger than fear them.

-But, as he notices the window for the first time, it is around the twentieth minute that Conor feels the urge to leave .
-For while he is a man of presence and curiosity and an embracing kind of softness, he is a man who seeks more.
-And he knows that there is always more but even still, he cannot help it.
-As he leaves the room to heed the siren call, he does so with a melancholy ache, aching to be embraced by something that he can never seem to feel.
-It has evaded him his whole life and still, he seeks it.
+It is after the first hour of his time spent in the room, as he notices the window for the first time, that he feels a familiar, pressing urge to leave.
+For while Conor is a man of presence, curiosity and a radiant kind of softness, he is a man who seeks more than what can be found in any room.
+As he steps outside to heed the siren’s call that has haunted him all his life, he does so with a melancholy ache and a desperate need to be embraced by something he can never seem to feel.

-Despite his general but genuine embrace of the world and those who populate it, with Quinn, his acceptance and understanding is marred with the complexities that come between a parent and a child.
-For while he loves her and only wants what’s best for her, as he notices the parts of himself in her, he can’t help but see the familiarity of a melancholy ache and feel guilty for it.
+Despite his general but genuine compassion of the world and those who populate it, with his daughter, his acceptance and understanding is marred by the complexities that naturally come with the relationship of a parent and a child.
+While he loves Quinn and only wants what’s best for her, he sees his own melancholy ache within her and can’t help but feel a tinge of guilt at the inheritance he didn’t mean to bestow.

-While we will witness the occasional end of a phone call with Quinn, we will not introduce Conor, who is on the other line until the third season.
+While we will witness the occasional final words of a phone call with Quinn, we will not introduce Conor, who is on the other end until the fourth season.